-T his is a long-standing committee that was formed in 1998; the second year after the WRP was created.
+This is long-standing committee was formed in 1998; the second year after the WRP was created.
 The first project that was identified at that time was to coordinate a Ballast Water Outreach Program with the CA Sea Grant Program.
-Over the years since then, the Coastal Committee has worked on numerous projects and given expert advice to the WRP membership on important coastal ANS topics.
-This committee continues to be a very active group and has always had several different projects in-the-works.
+Since then, the Coastal Committee has worked on numerous projects and given expert advice to the WRP membership on important coastal AIS topics.

 Biofouling Management Best Practices: Commercial Fishing Vessels.
 Coming soon.